Questions and Answers

 Five specific benefits are at the core of our strategy for you:

-First, one of the important benefits of your Membership on Rediscovered Artists is our review and consultation process.
+First, one of the important benefits of your Membership on redM is our review and consultation process.
 It is crucial for us to come to understand the nature of your collection intimately.
 And it is the only way to develop a promotional plan specifically for your art.

 Second, we get right into the presentation process.
 This means selecting works for your special exhibition.